Local Rules for Directing the Emergence of Global Properties in Complex Structures: Results

+When building, the agent deposits the segment that produces the largest increase in local area coverage, as in the Area Threshold rule-set.
+This prevents the target line density from being achieved only by repeatedly adding lines to a small region, and instead promotes expansion of the network as density is accumulated.
+When moving, the agent moves to one of the points that is maximally distant from its current location, allowing it to leave locally dense regions and search more effectively for regions where $\rho_{\ell}<\rho_{\rm T}$.
+In terms of Eq.~\ref{eq:expected-value}, the decision rule in this rule-set primarily increases the probability $p_{\rm t}$ that an agent deposits lines in a region whose local density remains below the prescribed threshold, while the build and movement rules only help distribute that deposition over the growing network.

+Fig.~\ref{fig:density_directing}(b) shows the resulting values of $\overline{\rho}$ for the Density Threshold rule-set with threshold density $\rho_{\rm T}<0.2$ as a function of the normalized radius of vision, $R_{\rm v}/L$.
+Compared with the stochastic baseline in~\ref{fig:density_directing}(a), the Density Threshold rule-set produces substantially smaller standard deviations ($0.0 \leq \sigma \leq 2.3$), across realizations.
+This reduction in variability arises because the decision rule promotes more uniform deposition throughout the structure as agents do not continue building in regions that have already exceeded $\rho_{\rm T}$.

-Although the range of densities obtained over $500$ time steps remains relatively narrow for AMD when $\rho_{\rm t}$ is fixed, it can be expanded by varying $\rho_{\rm t}$, as shown in Fig.~\ref{fig:directing_density}.
-By adjusting the target density within the agents' radius of vision, we can systematically shift the resulting values of $\overline{\rho}$ while maintaining consistency across $100$ realizations.
-We report results up to $\rho_{\rm t} < 0.7$, since for $\rho_{\rm t} > 0.7$ we find that $500$ time steps are insufficient for two agents to reach the imposed local density target.
-This limitation is not fundamental, and increasing the construction time should permit access to higher values of $\overline{\rho}$.
+For a fixed value of $\rho_{\rm T}$, the range of accessible mean line densities remains relatively narrow.
+This does not indicate failure of the rule-set.
+Rather, it shows that the accessible range must be explored by varying the relevant parameters such as $\rho_{\rm T}$.
+Fig.~\ref{fig:density_directing}(c) demonstrates that changing $\rho_{\rm T}$ systematically shifts the resulting values of $\overline{\rho}$.
+We report results up to $\rho_{\rm T}\leq 0.5$, because for larger values of $\rho_{\rm T}$, $500$ time steps are insufficient for two agents to reach the imposed local density threshold and maintain relatively low variability.
+This limitation is practical rather than fundamental, since increasing the construction time or the number of agents should allow access to higher values of $\overline{\rho}$.

+\textit{Parameter Selection}.
+Here, $\rho_{\rm T}$ acts as an additional rule parameter for directing the mean line density toward a target value.
+For example, suppose the desired mean line density is $\overline{\rho}^{*}=7.0$ lines per unit area with an acceptable standard deviation of $\sigma^* \leq 0.5$ and $\epsilon \leq 0.3$.
+Using Fig.~\ref{fig:density_directing}(c) as our calibration plot, we can identify the value of $\rho_{\rm T}$ that can reliably produce this density value, interpolate the corresponding $\overline{\rho}(R_{\rm v}/L)$ curve to select the required value of $R_{\rm v}/L$, and then run ensemble simulations using this set of parameters.
+The star markers in Fig.~\ref{fig:density_directing}(c) show that this procedure successfully predicts the value of $R_{\rm v}/L$ and is able to produce $\overline{\rho}^{*}=7.0 \pm 0.3$ for all three cases of the Density Threshold rule-set when averaged over $100$ realizations with a maximum standard deviation of $\sigma = 0.5$.
+In this case, the local density threshold is used to select the accessible density regime, and the radius of vision selects the operating point within it.